 Simultaneous to his career as an artist, Fouad taught advanced printmaking and graphic design for the undergraduate BFA Program and book arts for the MFA Program, at Rutgers University in New Jersey.
-He is currently a teaching assistant in visual communication design for the Undergraduate School of Art and Design and is a lecturer for the masters program of the School of Human Centered Design and Engineering, at The University of Washington in Seattle, Washington.
-Fouad is a MDES Candidate for the University of Washington’s Graduate Program.
+He was also a teaching assistant in visual communication design for the Undergraduate School of Art and Design and was a lecturer for the masters program of the School of Human Centered Design and Engineering, at The University of Washington.
+He is currently an Assistant Professor of Design at Pacific Lutheran University.

 Samer Fouad holds an Arts, Culture, Media degree with a Bachelors in Fine Art within a concentration of graphic design and a minor in art history from Rutgers University.
 He also holds a Master of Design degree from the University of Washington.